binuengoor/bp-apple-checker/Readme.md

 You can also run the script using Docker.

 1. **Build the Docker image**:
-   `docker build -t iphone-checker .`
+   `docker build -t bp-apple-checker .`

 2. **Run the Docker container**:
    `docker run -e FREQUENCY=5 -e PUSHOVER_USER_KEY=your_user_key -e PUSHOVER_API_TOKEN=your_api_token -p 3767:3767 iphone-checker`